galeone/galeone.github.io/_posts/2018-11-04-tensorflow-2-models-migration-and-new-design.md

 train_G = tf.train.AdamOptimizer(1e-5).minimize(G_loss, var_list=G_vars)
 ```

-Here we go, we're at the step 3, graph defined so the last thing to do is to define the variables initialization op:
+Here we go, we're at step 3, graph defined so the last thing to do is to define the variables initialization op:

 ```python
 init_op = tf.global_variables_initializer()